 Evidence for Probuphine compared to buprenorphine/naloxone comprises two 24-week Phase III trials, although only one was considered key.
 Due to the inclusion criteria and trial design, the populations in the trials may be different from the general population being considered for MAT.
 The key trial included only participants who were clinically stable and receiving buprenorphine tablets for at least 24 weeks before the trial.
 Additionally, the other trial excluded participants with severe opioid withdrawal symptoms and cravings, which may have inflated the reported benefits of Probuphine on abstinence outcomes in this trial.
 No significant differences were found for opioid craving and opioid withdrawal.
 Similar rates of discontinuation occurred between both active arms, along with similar proportions of serious adverse events.
-For participants with OUD being considered for MAT, we have moderate certainty of a comparable or small net health benefit.
+For participants with OUD being considered for MAT, we have moderate certainty of a comparable or small net health for the trial populations.
 However, we have concerns that the study population may not be reflective of the more general population being considered for MAT.
 Therefore, we consider the evidence on Probuphine in comparison to buprenorphine/naloxone to be promising but inconclusive (P/I).

 Evidence for Vivitrol compared to buprenorphine/naloxone consists of data derived from two trials: one 24-week Phase IV trial, and one shorter 12-week Phase III trial.
-Due to the trial design, results show that Vivitrol is non-inferior to buprenorphine/naloxone on a variety of abstinence outcomes.
-However, a higher rate of relapse was seen in Vivitrol compared to buprenorphine/naloxone.
+Results found that Vivitrol was non-inferior to buprenorphine/naloxone on a variety of abstinence outcomes.
+However, a higher rate of relapse was seen with Vivitrol compared to buprenorphine/naloxone in the intent-to-treat group.
 Results showed a significant reduction only in heroin use, but not for the use of other illicit opioids.
 A higher rate of discontinuation was found during induction with Vivitrol than buprenorphine/naloxone, which speaks to the difficulties encountered in attempts to successfully withdraw from all opioid use.
 In terms of safety, serious adverse events were similar between both active arms.
 However, while not a phenomenon observed during the clinical trials, the label for Vivitrol warns against the increased risk of opioid overdose deaths based on spontaneous postmarketing adverse event reporting.

-Yet, Vivitrol remains the only extended-release MAT option with the potential to wean those dealing with OUD completely off of opioids.
-In addition, Vivitrol has the most mature evidence base of any of the treatments of focus for this review.
+Vivitrol has the most mature evidence base of any of the interventions of interest for this review.
 Differences observed between Vivitrol and buprenorphine/naloxone are due at least in part to differences in treatment intent and goals.
 Therefore, we considered the evidence on Vivitrol in comparison to buprenorphine/naloxone to have high certainty of a comparable net health benefit (C).